 Furthermore, to see the big picture in a way, the tales of the West and this particular time always represented more than just regional aspects of a country, but stood for the future of the Western Civilization in general.

 John S. Nelson is professor of political theory and communication at the University of Iowa and has published on popular culture in film, horror and science fiction topics and political theory before.
-Not an entirely easy to read text, but worth reading for any scholar of American Studies, Film Studies and political science.
+Not an entirely easy to read text, but worth checking for any scholar of American Studies, Film Studies and political science.

 Review by Dr. A. Ebert © 2018